-4. To draw from the profile to help inform and prioritise short-term and long-term policy change towards the elimination of CHB-related morbidity and mortality. or in other words, towards CHB-related health capability for all people living in rural Senegal.
+4. To draw from the profile to help inform and prioritise short-term and long-term policy change towards the elimination of CHB-related morbidity and mortality, or in other words, towards CHB-related health capability or in other words, towards CHB-related health capability for all people living in rural Senegal.